mauriciofarina/Embedded-C-Development-Framework/modules/layer 0/doc_layer_0.md

 Layer 0 is expected to contain all Hardware-specific implementations and be the only to access or reference the Hardware directly.

 To provide a medium between MCU Project and Core Library, a set of interface functions are provided by layer 1.
-This functions should be implemented in layer 0 to provide an abstracted access to MCU’s resources, making CORE fully HW decoupled.
+This functions should be implemented in layer 0 to provide an abstracted access to MCU’s resources, making Core Library fully HW decoupled.
 For this layer, the framework only provides a single rule: **layer 0 can only include headers from layer 1.**